willvieira/ms_STM-managed/manuscript/manuscript.md

 While enrichment planting is necessarily applied on boreal stands (and thus in the colonization credit area), planting is applied in regeneration stands that are evenly distributed across the landscape, including the mixedwood and temperate regions.
 Finally, while enrichment planting implies both an increase of temperate trees and a reduction of boreal stands, plantation involves only an increase of temperate stands.
 These results suggest that enrichment planting in local gaps has the best potential compared to plantation to assist forests keep pace with climate change.
-For northern temperate forests, tree recruitment was more effective in the presence of local canopy gaps compared to recruitment in open areas after clearcut [@LePage2000].
+For northern temperate forests with different levels of shade tolerance, tree recruitment was more effective in the presence of local canopy gaps compared to recruitment in open areas after clearcut [@LePage2000].

 ***Why does reducing colonization credit increase range shift but reducing extinction debt does not?***

 Reducing extinction debt by increasing the frequency of disturbance (natural or anthropogenic) is expected to drive range shift by eliminating maladapted species that would persist for a long period, and then create colonization opportunities for advancing species [@Renwick2015; @Kuparinen2010].
-For instance, moderate disturbance has been shown to amplify compositional shifts to warmer temperature-adapted species in the boreal-temperate ecotone of Quebec [@Brice2019].
 Here intensifying disturbance by increasing harvest of boreal stands did not affect the rate of range shift after temperature increases.
 This result corroborates with those of @Vanderwel2014 who found that harvesting boreal species amplifies transitions to early-successional forest type, but has no effect on the range shift of boreal conifers.
-Similarly, @Brice2020 also found that moderate disturbances increased the probability of transition from mixedwood to temperate stands but had a small effect on the transition from boreal to mixedwood.
+Similarly expect for the disturbance intensity, @Brice2020 also found that moderate disturbances increased the probability of transition from mixedwood to temperate stands but had a small effect on the transition from boreal to mixedwood.
-Such a lack of effect on range shift may be explained by the fact that most harvested boreal stands regenerate to boreal again due to source-sink dynamics.
+Such a lack of effect on range shift may be explained by the fact that most harvested boreal stands regenerate to boreal again due to source-sink dynamics and the ecosystem internal memory such as seed bank.
 In a field experiment, @Reich2015 showed that the growth rate of juvenile trees increased in their colder range and decreased in their warmer range when exposed to above and belowground temperature increases.
 In other words, temperate trees will perform better than boreal trees in the transition between their ranges.
 Therefore, limited dispersal rather than competition may be the primary factor contributing for a lack of temperate colonization in harvested patches.